 That is how the human mind processes breakup and any type of loss, whether the person is a narcissist, a psychopath or a mentally healthy person.
 However, the more a person is attached to the relationship, the more intense and painful recovery becomes.

-You may be thinking that narcissist move on so quickly because they never get attached to their partner but that’s not true at all.
+You may be thinking that narcissists move on so quickly because they never get attached to their partner but that’s not true at all.

 Narcissists go through the healing process a little differently than normal people.
-Their denial and anger usually comes in form of devaluation and discard.
-By devaluing the relationship and convincing themselves that their ex meant nothing to them, they reduce the pain it would caused on their ego if they thought otherwise.
-Of course this can’t end the pain of losing a valuable supply, that’s why some of them usually rush to find a painkiller_ another narcissistic supply.
+Their denial and anger usually comes in the form of devaluation and discard.
+By devaluing their relationship partner and convincing themselves that their partner meant nothing to them, they reduce the pain it would cause to their ego if they thought that their ex was an important person in their life.

 Most often, this new supply is selected without taking enough time to know if they are compatible or not.
 Because the main goal is to get a quick fix, these types of relationships don’t last longer, and the end is usually painful and confusing for the new partner.

-A narcissistic supply is anything that assures a narcissist of their own importance.
-In my previous article on how to bring a narcissist back, I said that when a narcissist sees their ex in pain after a breakup, it gives them sense of power and self-importance.
+A narcissistic supply is anything that makes a narcissist feel great.
+In my previous article on how to get a narcissist back, I said that when a narcissist sees their ex in pain after a breakup, it gives them a sense of power and self-importance.